poga/devpoga.org/content/blog/2022-07-01_Unity_Godot_Right_to_Repair/index.md

 ## Right to Repair

-But the biggest benefit of using Godot (or any open-sourced game engine) is about th [Right to Repair](https://en.wikipedia.org/wiki/Right_to_repair).
+But the biggest benefit of using Godot (or any open-sourced game engine) is about the [Right to Repair](https://en.wikipedia.org/wiki/Right_to_repair).
 Without engine source code, you are not in control of your own game.
 One apple policy change can [put you in a rough spot](https://9to5mac.com/2022/04/24/apple-now-removing-outdated-apps-from-the-app-store-developers-complain/) and remove your creation from the storefront.

 **Open source game engines allows you to actually "finish" your game.** Unlike most software projects, games are something that can be "finished".
 You might think the game is good enough as it is, and can be called "done".
 But if you don't control the engine.
 One day you won't be able to reproduce the game again.